broxus/locklift/docs/guides/concepts/accounts-wallets.md

 ## Account Abstraction

 Account Abstraction (AA) is a fundamental concept in TVM blockchains.
-Unlike certain other blockchain (like a EVM) architectures, where AA is complex and requires changes to core protocol, TVM-based blockchains have a natively built-in, more user-friendly AA design.
+Unlike certain other blockchain (like a EVM) architectures, where AA is complex and requires changes to core protocol, TVM blockchains have a natively built-in, more user-friendly AA design.
 This approach is aimed at facilitating extended wallet functionality, enhancing security, and improving user experience.

-### Account Overview
+### Overview

 In this framework, whether it's a native coin or a TIP-3 token, value can only move as an outcome of smart contract code execution.
 There are no Externally Owned Accounts (EOA), just Accounts, which are "abstract".